Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Results on the two-dimensional Hubbard model

 \subsection{Results on the $8 \times 8$ spatial lattice}

 In this subsection, we consider an $8 \times 8$ spatial lattice at inverse temperature $\beta = 6.4$ with Trotter number $N_t = 20$.
-The simulation parameters are the same as those used for the $6 \times 6$ case, except that we set $\gamma = 20$ to ensure a nearly uniform sampling of the flow time within the interval $[T_0, T_1] = [0.02, 0.10]$.
-Figure~\ref{fig:tflow_8x8} confirms that the sampled configurations adequately explore this interval. \footnote{ A positive value of $\gamma$ is required for this spacetime volume; otherwise, the molecular dynamics force [which acts in the direction opposite to the flow; see Eq.~\eqref{force}] causes configurations to accumulate near the bottom of the worldvolume (see Refs.~\cite{Fukuma:2020fez,Fukuma:2023eru} for detailed explanations). }
+The simulation parameters are the same as those for the $6 \times 6$ case, except that we set $\gamma = 20$ to ensure nearly uniform sampling of the flow time within the interval $[T_0, T_1] = [0.02, 0.10]$. \footnote{ A positive value of $\gamma$ is required for large lattices; otherwise, the MD force [which acts in the direction opposite to the flow; see Eq.~\eqref{force}] causes configurations to accumulate near the bottom of the worldvolume (see Refs.~\cite{Fukuma:2020fez,Fukuma:2023eru} for detailed explanations).
+One can neglect this effect and set $\gamma = 0$ for small lattices because the momentum refresh at the beginning of each MD trajectory spreads configurations isotropically throughout the worldvolume. } Figure~\ref{fig:tflow_8x8} confirms that the entire region of flow time is sampled.
+Figure~\ref{fig:average_reweighting_factor_8x8} shows that the average reweighting factors are statistically nonvanishing at the one-sigma level.

-Figure~\ref{fig:number_density_8x8} presents the number densities obtained by WV-HMC.
-We also include the results obtained by ALF for comparison.
+Figures~\ref{fig:number_density_8x8} and \ref{fig:energy_density_8x8} present the number and energy densities obtained using WV-HMC.
+We also include the results obtained using ALF for comparison ($\epsilon = 0.01$; sample size: 10,000--50,000).
 Although the number of configurations is currently limited, the WV-HMC results remain statistically robust across the entire parameter range, as in the $6 \times 6$ case.